Mixing console: Channel input strip

 The channel input strips are usually a bank of identical monaural or stereo input channels arranged in columns.
 Typically, each channel's column contains a number of rotary potentiometer knobs, buttons, and faders for controlling the gain of the input preamplifier, adjusting the equalization of the signal on each channel, controlling routing of the input signal to other functional sections, and adjusting the channel's contribution to the overall mix being produced.

 The types of inputs that can be plugged into a mixer depend on the intended purpose of the mixer.
-A mixer intended for a live venue or a recording studio typically has a range of input jacks, such as XLR connectors for microphones and the outputs from DI boxes, and 1/4" jacks for line level sources.
+A mixer intended for a live venue or a recording studio typically has a range of input jacks, such as XLR connectors for microphones and the outputs from DI boxes, and 1/4-inch jacks for line level sources.
 A DJ mixer typically has RCA connector inputs for pre-recorded music being played back on turntables or CD players, and a single mic input.

 Depending on the mixer, a channel may have buttons that enable the audio engineer to reroute the signal to a different output for monitoring purposes, turn on an attenuator pad (often reducing the signal by 15 or 20 dB to prevent audio clipping), or activate other features, such as a high-pass filter.
 Some higher-priced mixers have a parametric equalizer or a semi-parametric equalizer for one or more of the equalizer frequency bands, often the middle range.

 The channel strips are typically numbered so that the audio engineer can identify the different channels.
 For each channel input, a mixer provides one or more input jacks.
 On consoles for mid- to large-sized live venues, and sound recording consoles, these input jacks are numbered and consolidated in a patch bay.
 On smaller mixers, the input jacks may be mounted on the top panel of the mixer to facilitate the connection and disconnection of inputs during the use of the mixer.

 The input strip is usually separated into sections: